What to Do After 10th Class: Stream Selection, Career Paths and More

 The career landscape has changed dramatically in the last decade.
 Several fields that barely existed 10 years ago now offer some of the best career prospects.
 If you’re choosing a stream after 10th, consider where the world is heading, not just where it’s been.

-Coding and Software Development: You don’t necessarily need a computer science degree to become a developer.
+You don’t necessarily need a computer science degree to become a developer.
 Many successful programmers started learning to code independently, sometimes as early as 12 or 13.
+The career path: start with Python or JavaScript during summer after 10th, build small projects, contribute to open source by 12th grade, and either pursue a CS degree or build a portfolio strong enough to skip it.
 If you start now, you’ll have a significant head start.
 Our guide on math apps and digital tools covers resources that build the logical thinking skills needed for programming.

-Design (UX/UI, Product, Graphic): Design is no longer just about making things look pretty.
-UX designers at top tech companies earn as much as software engineers.
-This field welcomes students from any stream, though Arts plus a design diploma is a common path.
+Design is no longer just about making things look pretty.
+UX designers at top tech companies in India earn 12 to 25 LPA at mid-level, comparable to software engineers.
+The career path typically runs: Arts or Science stream in 11th-12th, followed by a BDes from NID (National Institute of Design), NIF, or a private design school, or an alternative route through self-taught portfolio work plus bootcamps.
+This field genuinely welcomes students from any stream, though Arts plus a design diploma is a common combination.

-Environmental Science and Sustainability: With climate change becoming a global priority, careers in renewable energy, environmental policy, conservation biology, and sustainable development are growing rapidly.
-This can be approached through either Science (PCB) or Arts (Geography, Environmental Studies).
+With climate change becoming a global priority, careers in renewable energy, environmental policy, conservation biology, and sustainable development are growing rapidly.
+India’s National Solar Mission and green hydrogen policy are creating demand for environmental engineers and policy analysts.
+This field can be entered through either Science (PCB or PCM) or Arts (Geography, Environmental Studies), with postgraduate specialization determining career direction.

 A Decision Framework: How to Choose Your Stream